Surbhi-Kohli/PythonTut/importModule/intro.py.md

 courses = ['History','Math','Physics']
  index= my_module.find_index(courses,'Math')
 print(index)
+#When u run the above code, u would get the following output:
+# Imported my_module...
+# 1
 ```
-When u run the above code, u would get output:
-Imported my_module...
-1

  so the print statement did get executed

  You could also do import my_module as mm